Osteitis fibrosa is a complication of hyperparathyroidism in which certain bones become abnormally weak and deformed.

 Most of the bone problems from osteitis fibrosa can be reversed with surgery to remove the abnormal parathyroid gland(s).
 However, some people may choose to not have surgery, and instead be followed with blood tests and bone measurements.

-If surgery is not possible, drugs can sometimes be used to lower calcium levels.
+If surgery is not possible, medications can sometimes be used to lower calcium levels.

 Call your health care provider if you have bone pain, tenderness, or symptoms of hyperparathyroidism.